dukynuke/robustKFimuOnly/README.md

 This repository contains supplementary code to the paper:

 Batu Candan and Halil Ersin Soken, Robust Attitude Estimation using IMU-only Measurements.
-IEEE Transactions on Instrumentation and Measurement, 2021 (in-review).
+IEEE Transactions on Instrumentation and Measurement, 2021.

 robustKF_STF: Single Tuning Factor (STF)/Approach 1 for Robust Attitude Estimation